-Lipooligosaccharide (LOS) is an important virulence determinant of the pathogenic neisseriae (12, 16).
-It consists of an oligosaccharide component that is attached to lipid A via a Kdo (3-deoxy-D-manno-octulosonic acid) linkage.
-The genes involved in the synthesis of the oligosaccharide portion of this molecule from a variety of species have been identified and characterized (1, 2, 11, 13, 17, 28).
+Lipooligosaccharide (LOS) is an important virulence determinant of the pathogenic Neisseria (12, 16).
+It consists of an oligosaccharide component that is attached to lipid A via a KDO linkage.
+The genes involved in the synthesis of the oligosaccharide portion of this molecule have been identified and characterized from a variety of species (1, 2, 11, 13, 17, 28).
 A common feature of LOS expression in all of these species is the expression of multiple phase-variable LOS structures.
 Most of this variability is attributed to changes in the carbohydrate composition of the molecule.
 The genetic basis for this variation has been well characterized.
 Key genes in the biosynthetic pathway contain homopolymeric runs of guanine (2, 11).
 Changes in the number of guanines result in reading frame shifts, with the end result being the truncation or elongation of a particular LOS molecule, depending on the nature of the starting reading frame (4, 5, 37).

-The data presented in Fig. 1 summarize the genetic potential and reported carbohydrate structures that have been identified in Neisseria gonorrhoeae (7, 9, 10, 15, 18, 34-36).
+The data presented in Figure 1 summarizes the genetic potential and reported carbohydrate structures that have been identified in Neisseria gonorrhoeae (7, 9, 10, 15, 18, 34-36).
 The genes responsible for the addition of most of these sugars have been defined genetically; loss of gene function results in the truncation of an LOS structure.
-Biochemical characterization of several of these gene products has been performed by measuring the incorporation of sugars from various UDP-sugars into a variety of synthetic carbohydrates.
-LgtA possessed broad substrate specificity towards α and β galactosides.
-Depending on the acceptor, this enzyme could mediate the transfer of Glc-NAc from UDP-GlcNAc and GalNAc from UDP-GalNAc (3).
+Biochemical characterization of several of these gene products has been performed by measuring the incorporation of sugars from various UDP-sugars to a variety of synthetic carbohydrates.
+LgtA possessed broad substrate specificity towards? and? galactosides.
+Depending on the acceptor, this enzyme could mediate the transfer of GlcNAc from UDP-GlcNAc and GalNAc from UDP-GalNAc (3).
 However, this broad specificity was not seen in vivo (27).
-The biochemical properties of LgtB and LgtC have been examined similarly (21, 30, 31).
+The biochemical properties of LgtB and LgtC have similarly been examined (21, 30, 31).
 Both enzyme possessed the predicted galactosyltransferase activities.

-Genetic evidence supporting the function of lgtE as encoding

-a glycosyl transferase responsible for the addition of galactose β -1,4 to glucose has been reported in a variety of publications (6, 11, 14, 26).
-However, purified LgtE was unable to mediate the transfer of galactose to synthetic LOS biosynthesis intermediates (30).
-Erwin et al. (6) showed that when lgtE was nonfunctional, galactose was not added to the β chain.
+Genetic evidence supporting the function of lgtE as encoding a glycosyl transferase responsible for the addition of galactose ?-1, 4 to glucose has been reported in a variety of publications (6, 11, 14, 26).
+However, purified LgtE was unable to mediate the transfer of galactose to synthetic LOS biosynthetic intermediates (30).
+Erwin et al. (6) showed that when lgtE was nonfunctional, galactose was not added onto the ? chain.
 However, no direct biochemical evidence was presented to implicate LgtE directly in this addition.

-We purified functional LgtE from Escherichia coli strains containing recombinant plasmids expressing LgtE and then used this recombinant enzyme to demonstrate its ability to modify various neisserial LOSs that possessed defined structures.
+We purified functional LgtE from Escherichia coli strains containing recombinant plasmids expressing LgtE, and then used this recombinant enzyme to demonstrate its ability to modify various Neisserial LOSs that possessed defined structures.